mgbpm/biofx-workflows/steps/GenotypingBGWGS.md

    Fetches CRAM/CRAI files from a GCP data location using the `FetchFilesTask` from `FileUtils.wdl`.

 2. **HaplotypeCallerTask**
-   Runs GATK HaplotypeCaller to generate a GVCF (BP_RESOLUTION mode), then runs GATK GenotypeGVCFs to produce an all-calls VCF.
+   Runs GATK HaplotypeCaller to generate a GVCF (BP_RESOLUTION mode), then runs GATK GenotypeGVCFs to produce an all-calls VCF, then annotates every record with a `Caller` INFO field via `annotate_with_gatk_caller.py`.
+The annotation string is taken from the `GATK_CALLER_ANNOTATION` environment variable (set in the genotyping docker image); if unset, it is read from the GATK jar's `META-INF/MANIFEST.MF`; if that also fails, it defaults to `unknown_caller`.

-3. **AddAnnotationsTask**
-   Annotates the VCF with caller/version information using `annotate_with_caller.py`.

 ## Example Output File Names